-How is the squadron run?
+How is the Squadron Run?

 The squadron is administered by officers from the Cadet Instructors Cadre, a branch of the Canadian Forces Reserve.
 Their role is to lead, instruct, and run cadet squadrons.
 Because they are employed by the Canadian Forces on a part-time basis, most of them have full-time jobs or go to school.
 Much of the work they do with cadets is voluntary.
-They are helped by Civilian Volunteers (CIV) such as parents, former cadets, and exmilitary people.
+They are helped by Civilian Volunteers (CIV) such as parents, former cadets, and ex-military people.

 We rely on the squadron sponsoring committee, the Guardians of 810 Society.
-The Guardians are comprised of a group of highly dedicated parents and guardians, who volunteer their time to fundraise and support cadet activities.
+The Guardians are a group of dedicated parents and guardians, who volunteer their time to fundraise and support cadet activities.
+All parents/guardians with cadets in the squadron are members of the society and can be nominated for board positions.